vladimir-tutin/Plex-Auto-Collections/README.md

 ###### Works with TV Show Libraries

-You can also add individual movies to a collection using `tmdb_show`.
+You can also add individual shows to a collection using `tmdb_show`.

 ```yaml
 collections: